SuperDARNCanada/data_flow/README.md

 between each computer and Chapman for this to work correctly.
 8. To modify the data flow easily, a `config.sh` file is provided.
 This file specifies:
     - If the data flow can use the NAS at a site
+    - What Borealis filetypes are to be converted and restructured
+    - Which sites have bandwidth / memory limitations
+    - Where logs should be synched for telemetry